-Pho is one of the most emblematic dishes of the Vietnamese cuisine.
-They are hundreds of different soups in Vietnam but Pho is made with pristine white rice flour noodles and is eaten for breakfast, lunch or dinner and its taste is irresistible.
-However, before jumping into your bowl of Pho, here are some tips to not just eat it but enjoy it.
+Pho is one of the most iconic dishes in Vietnamese cuisine.
+In Vietnam, there are hundreds of different soups, but the most popular is Pho, which is made with pristine white rice flour noodles and is eaten for breakfast, lunch, or dinner.
+However, before you dive into your bowl of Pho, here are some tips to help you enjoy it rather than just eat it.

 Check your broth

-The broth is the vital part of the Pho.
-Traditionally, it must be aromatic and crystal clear.
-After making sure that your broth has a right “visual effect,” it is time to check its taste.
-Use the spoon and take a sip of it.
-If you think it needs more seasoning, do not salt it, use the fish sauce instead.
-When you are satisfied with the taste, add some black pepper and a café spoon of lime juice.
-Your broth is perfect now.
+The broth is an essential component of the Pho.
+It must be aromatic and crystal clear, according to tradition.
+After ensuring that your broth has the desired “visual effect,” it is time to taste it.
+Take a sip of it with the spoon.
+If you think it needs more seasoning, don’t salt it; instead, use fish sauce.
+When you’re happy with the flavor, season with black pepper and a café spoon of lime juice.
+Your broth is now perfect.

-Now your bowl of Pho is ready, what are you waiting for?
-Plastic chopsticks in right hand, soupspoon in left, sip the broth first while you work the noodles with your chopsticks and enjoy this incredible dish!
+What are you waiting for now that your bowl of Pho is ready?
+With plastic chopsticks in your right hand and a soupspoon in your left, sip the broth first while working the noodles with your chopsticks and enjoy this incredible dish.